Arcaeic/ProjectHub/README.md

 	* Searches for Personal Information (PI) and reports distrbution to the Reddit mods/admins.
 Distributing personal information without the person's consent is against Reddit's Terms of Use.
 I made this bot primarily to practice writing an application in Python, but also because I wanted to write something that could help others.
 ## University-Related
  * [Notebook](/Notebook/)
-	* To do: OneNote -> Markdown, then link here.
 	* [CSC 230: Introduction to Computer Architecture](/Notebook/Csc230/)
 		* [Course Outline](https://heat.csc.uvic.ca/coview/outline/2017/Spring/CSC/230)
 	* [PSYC 251: Introduction to Mind & Brain](/Notebook/Psyc251)